-A green development model: Transnational model-making in China's small hydropower training programs.
-Forthcoming in Area Development and Policy.
+A ‘green’ development model: Transnational model-making in China’s small hydropower training programmes.
+Area Development and Policy 2 (3): 251-271.

-Abstract The expansion of Chinese overseas investment and aid over the past decade has triggered concern that China is ‘exporting’ an environmentally destructive development model to other countries.
-Yet China’s foreign aid also includes training programs in ‘green’ technologies, such as small hydropower (SHP), that promote China’s achievements in green development.
-This paper analyzes the policies, technologies, and ideas about green development that these SHP training programs promote, and the commercial benefits that they provide for Chinese actors.
-I frame these training courses as model-making activities, in that they situate SHP as an green model that can be studied as part of China’s development transformation.
-Drawing on interviews and participant observation in two international workshops, I argue that training serves to shift attention from negative interpretations of the China model to a model of green development exemplified by SHP.
-This helps to improve China’s developmental reputation and promote the SHP industry.
-These results suggests the need for greater attention to the politics and practices of green model-making in China, and its implications for Chinese overseas investment and aid.
+Abstract: The expansion of Chinese overseas investment and aid over the past decade has triggered concern that China is ‘exporting’ an environmentally destructive development model to other countries.
+Yet China’s foreign aid also includes training programmes in ‘green’ technologies, such as small hydropower (SHP).
+This paper analyzes the policies, technologies and ideas around green development that these training programmes promote, and their political and commercial benefits for Chinese actors.
+It frames training courses and the technology transfer activities that follow as transnational model-making in that they situate SHP as a green model that is an aspect of China’s modernization.
+This helps to improve China’s developmental reputation and promote its SHP industry and water infrastructure.

-Shades of green energy: Geographies of small hydropower in southwest China and the challenges of over-development.
-Under review (with Thomas Hennig).
+Shades of green energy: Geographies of small hydropower in Yunnan, China and the challenges of over-development. [with Thomas Hennig].
+Forthcoming in Global Environmental Change.

 Private sector development in Xinjiang, China: A comparison between Uyghur and Han.
 Espace Populations Sociétés 2009/3, 407-418.